 In mid-15th century, a Muslim colony was founded in the inhospitable mangrove forest of the Sundarbans near the seacoast in the Bagerhat district by an obscure saint-General, named Ulugh Khan Jahan.
 He was the earliest torch bearer of Islam in the South who laid the nucleus of an affluent city during the reign of Sultan Nasiruddin Mahmud Shah (1442-59), then known as 'Khalifalabad' (present Bagerhat).
-Khan Jahan aborned his city with numerous mosques, tanks, roads and other public buildings, the spectacular ruins of which are
+Khan Jahan aborned his city with numerous mosques, tanks, roads and other public buildings, the spectacular ruins of which are focused around the most imposing and largest multidomed mosques in Bangladesh, known as the Shait-Gumbad Masjid (160'X108').
+The stately fabric of the monument, serene and imposing,

 The general appearance of this noble monument with its stark simplicity but massive character reflects the strength and simplicity of the builder.
 This mosque is 160 ft long and 108 ft. in its width.
 This is one of the most beautiful archeological and historical Mosque in Bangladesh made by red burn mud.